Jakub1994/Bookwithrecepies/README.md

 - MONGO_URL : url for your cluster
 - PORT : 5000
 - SECRET_KEY : your secret key
-    7. Since u did every step from before you can go to Deploy section in heroku ,scroll down and connect app to the github,click enable automatic deploys.
+    7. Since you did every step from before you can go to Deploy section in heroku, scroll down and connect app to the github, click enable automatic deploys.
-    8. At the bottom of the page, click on Deploy Branch, get sure the master branch is selected
+    8. At the bottom of the page, click on Deploy Branch, make sure the master branch is selected

 1. IP and PORT - IP address identify a host/computer on a computer network.
 Port numbers are logical interfaces used by communication protocols